NSJ021/Ease-Of-Mind-Website/README.md

 ## Testing and Validation

 ### Testing Results
 Various testing has taken place throughout the project.
 Firstly checking screen responsive across mobile and tablet was an ongoing testing process.
 Generally all elements display well.
-Some elements required tweaking here and there with margins and padding to ensure items were as visible as possible on all screensizes and orientations.
+Some elements required tweaking here and there with margins and padding to ensure items were as visible as possible on all screen-sizes and orientations.
 Testing was also performed with Dev tools, they were primarily used to troubleshoot and resolve minor inconsistencies.

 #### Bugs and Fixes
 One minor bug but now fixed was how the hero section background image was shrinking and sliding in an undesired manor as the scene got smaller.
 This was fixed by tweaking the background image in the CSS file, background: url("../images/heart-hands.jpg") no-repeat center; the no-repeat center was added.